webqit/quantum-js/README.md

 render.signal( [ 'count' ] );
 ```

-This time, only statements 2, 3, 5, 6, and 8 were run - *the count dependency thread*; and the previously selected UI elements in those local variables are updated.
+This time, only statements 2, 3, 5, 6, and 8 are run - *the count dependency thread*; and the previously selected UI elements in those local variables are updated.

 ```js
 console.log( count, doubleCount, quadCount );